 “I don’t know, sir.
 It was a joke.”

 “A joke!
-You describe the guns of the fort and the garrison to our enemies and you call it a joke!
-Are these the only letters that you wrote?”
+You describe the guns of the fort and the garrison to our enemies and call it a joke!
+Are these the only letters you wrote?”

 “Now speak up and stop lying,” I said.
-He did not say a word for a long time.
-At last he began to speak and told me everything.
+He did not speak for a long time.
+At last he explained everything.

-Life at the fort was rather dull so he began to amuse himself and pretended that he was an enemy spy.
-All his letters were written to imaginary persons.
-There was no Colonel and no Master.
-No one helped him in the fort.
-The soldiers knew him and allowed him to come up to the guns.
+Life at the fort was dull, so he amused himself by pretending to be an enemy spy.
+All his letters were to imaginary persons.
+No one helped him.
+The soldiers knew him and allowed him near the guns.

 Such was the end of this curious experience.